Tips for Keeping your Child Happy in a Car Seat

 Link to Spanish version

 - Start Early – Your infant's first ride should be a safe trip home.
-Children who start out in car seats as infants, and ride in seats on every trip, are much easier to keep in their seats when they become toddlers and preschoolers, or in safety belts as they get older.
+Children who start out in car seats as infants, and ride in seats on every trip, are much easier to keep in their seats when they become toddlers and preschoolers, or in seat belts when they get older.

 - Be Consistent – Always buckle your child into a child safety seat.
-Not using the child safety seat or safety belt--even on short trips--confuses the child and is unsafe.
+Not using the child safety seat--even on short trips--confuses the child and is unsafe.

 - Be A Role Model – Children often copy what they see.
 Parents who regularly buckle up will more than likely have children that will do the same.

 - Be Firm – When a child tries to get out of his or her car seat, Don't panic!
 When this happens, stop the car.
-Talk to the child in a firm, serious voice; then buckle the child up again in the safety seat or safety belt.
+Talk to the child in a firm, serious voice; then buckle the child up again in the safety seat.
 Repeat this as often as needed.
 The child will learn that you will not let him or her ride without being buckled up.

-- Have Fun! – Pat your child, sing, hum, play tapes of favorite songs and stories and play games.
+- Have Fun! – Pat your child, sing, hum, play favorite songs and stories and play games.
 On long trips, stop regularly to change positions and diapers or feed the child.